WasabiRaptor/SBQ-NPC-Template/npcs/tenants/sbq/ocs/README.md

 ## huntingChecklist baitingChecklist

-For each of the NPC's moods, you can have a checklist for hunting and baiting, that must be fulfilled by an NPC's potential target for it to consider seeking them out
+For each of the NPC's moods, you can have a checklist for hunting and baiting, that must be fulfilled by an NPC's potential target for it to consider seeking them out.

 ## sbqDefaultSettings sbqPreyEnabled

-The general settings for this NPC, while not required as any setting not defined will fallback to general defaults, you should define all the settings that your NPC would want set, as well as lock any settings that you would need to make sure they stay in character
+The general settings for this NPC, while not required as any setting not defined will fallback to general defaults, you should define all the settings that your NPC would want set, as well as lock any settings that you would need to make sure they stay in character.